enactjs/eslint-config-enact/README.md

 ## Usage

 Reference this set of rules from your `.eslintrc` or `package.json` file and then use `eslint`.
-If you are using `enact-dev`, simply use `npm run lint` from your project directory.
+If you are using the `cli` tools, simply use `npm run lint` from your project directory.

 For more information (including editor/IDE setup), please see the [docs](docs/index.md).